 (This is Part I of Best Bali Daytrips.
-Here is Part II)
+Click here for Part II)

 Your dream of Bali may not be as dreamy as you imagined it when you arrive on the island to find that it has been attacked by tourism and jangled by traffic congestion.
 My friends told me how idyllic Bali was in the ‘70s, ‘80s and even in the early ‘90s.
-Well, here I was in 2015, lounging in a palm-fringed beach resort (not so bad) and longing to find the old soul of Bali.
-I had a hunch that the authentic culture and tropical beauty of the island lay somewhere beyond the tourist traps of Kuta and the shopping malls of Denpasar, so with the advice of the hotel concierge, I hired a guide and resolved to daytrip myself far from the madding crowd.
+Well, here I was, lounging in a palm-fringed beach resort (not so bad) and longing to find the old soul of Bali.
+I had a hunch that the authentic culture and tropical beauty of the island lay somewhere beyond the tourist traps of Kuta and the shopping malls of Denpasar, so with the advice of the hotel concierge, I hired a guide and resolved to find the best Bali daytrips, far from the madding crowd.

 I recommend hiring a car and an English-speaking driver/guide to avoid the stress of dealing with motorbikes, trucks and tour vans, the exhaustion of driving on the left, and wasted time of figuring out where to go.
 My fav driver/guide is Nugroho “Budi” Sukiswo, who is available through Happy Trails or Destination Asia.
 Expect to pay about $50 for 8 hours.
 Bring along plenty of water, a bathing suit for impromptu, refreshing dips; plus a hat, and a sarong (guys too) for covering your shoulders and legs in temples (also, you’ll need to leave your shoes outside of some temples, so wear or bring flip-flops).